SPalojoki/spalojoki-infrastructure/ansible/readme.md

     python3 -m pip install ansible
     ```

-3. Add your local system's public SSH key to the authorized keys of the remote.
+3. Add your local system's public SSH key to the `authorized keys` of the remote.
 Refer to the section *Granting local-to-remote SSH access* for details.

-### Adding a New Remote
+### Adding a New Remote to Ansible configuration

 After provisioning a new remote VM (e.g., using Terraform on Google Cloud), it must be added to Ansible: